This year's event promises to be more engaging than ever, featuring round-robin discussions, interactive polls, surveys, Q&A sessions, and more!

 11:00 AM - 11:45 AM

-Mental well-being and fatigue are deeply interconnected, and together they have a direct impact on safety, culture, and operational resilience in aviation.
-In a 24/7, high-demand environment that disrupts sleep and strains mental health, managing fatigue and well-being requires more than regulatory limits and good intentions.
-This session explores how effective fatigue risk management supports mental health, strengthens safety culture, and enhances performance across operations.
+Mental well-being has a direct impact on safety, culture, and operational resilience in aviation.
+In a 24/7, high-demand environment that can place significant strain on mental health, supporting workforce well-being requires more than regulatory compliance and good intentions.
+This session explores how prioritizing mental health strengthens safety culture, enhances performance, and supports operational effectiveness across aviation organizations.
 Presenters will examine current research, post-pandemic trends, and the organizational consequences of unmet well-being needs, while introducing Fit for Flight, a data-driven, holistic tool designed to assess mental health, resilience, stigma, and aviation-specific stressors.
 Attendees will gain insight into how valid, actionable data can be used to identify risk, inform targeted interventions, and embed well-being as a shared operational responsibility — supporting safer, healthier, and more resilient aviation organizations.

 Panelists: